zowe/cics-for-zowe-client/CONTRIBUTING.md

 # Contribution Guidelines

-This document is intended to be a living summary of conventions & best practices for development within Secure Credential Store Plug-in for Zowe CLI.
+This document is intended to be a living summary of conventions & best practices for development within IBM® CICS® Plug-in for Zowe CLI.

 ## Changelog Update Guidelines